Noochila/paytm/README.md

 2. For the backend:
    - Run `npm install` in the `backend` directory.
-   - Use `npm start` to start the backend server.
+   - Use `node index.js` to start the backend server.

 ### Endpoints:
 - Frontend: